Published November 04, 2020 • 7 minute read

-3. Hospitals' policies and procedures, possibly hospital orientation
+- Hospital policies and procedures, possibly hospital orientation

-5. Statement of insurance liability letter
+- Statement of insurance liability letters

 Outsource Your Risk Management to BCS

 Business Credentialing Services prides itself on providing the perfect amalgam of cutting-edge technology and outstanding customer service.
-The BCS App's proprietary software integrations—InsurComply, SafeComply, and ReguComply—are built upon best-in-class data sources and work not only to track the documents necessary for effective risk management, but also help to correct compliance issues within those documents.
+The BCS App's proprietary software integrations—InsurComply, SafeComply, and ReguComply—are built upon best-in-class data sources and work not only to track the documents necessary for effective risk management, but also to help correct compliance issues within those documents.

-By outsourcing your COI tracking, safety pre-qualification, regulatory screening, and vendor credentialing duties to BCS, you could free up several weeks' worth of work for you and your team per year, so you can get back to whatever it is that you do best.
+By outsourcing your COI tracking, safety pre-qualification, regulatory screening, and vendor credentialing duties to BCS, you could free up several weeks' worth of work for you and your team per year, so you can get back to doing whatever it is you do best.